The circumstances that separate parents of a special needs child and parents of neurotypical children can be a long list.

 Parents of special needs children do not live daily life as parents of neurotypical children do, and our future planning needs are much more complex.
 However, YOU ARE NOT ALONE!

 There are many many resources available to us.
 The internet is our friend!
 The public library is our friend!
-Social media groups are our friend!
+Social media groups are our friends!
 Do not be afraid to ask questions and join discussions.

 In our future articles, we will cover more details around benefits and services, education planning, special needs trusts, and the importance of building a team you can rely on.